chancee-ldn/swiftpress/README.md

 ```

 ### Custom config
 Define an ad-hoc  `config.md` and execute `-frontpage`, `-archive` and `-posts`.
-This way you can use a single install of swiftpress to run multiple blogs.
+This way you can use a single install of swiftpress to press multiple blogs.
 ```
 ./swiftpress -c custom-config.md
 ```